D-Bits/Danabases-Blog/content/posts/2020-1-28-Containerizing-Databases.md

 ## Going Forward

-Now that I can easily setup containerize databases, and persist the data their holding, I can easily setup entire development environments without spending a bunch of time manually installing and configuring a nuch of dependencies.
+Now that I can easily setup containerize databases, and persist the data their holding, I can easily setup entire development environments without spending a bunch of time manually installing and configuring a buch of dependencies.
 As a result, I plan on moving fully ahead with plans to stockpile various pre-configured Dockerfiles and `docker-compose` files for various different development environments.
 The repo for this project can be found [here](https://github.com/D-Bits/Docker-Configs).

 ## Summary

-In spite of the struggles I faced, I am very glad that I have managed to successfully containerize databases, as no being able to has pretty much been the main barrier that has been preventing me from almost exclusively relying on Docker to setup development evironments going forward.
-With that more-or-less behind me, I hope that configuring deve environments going forward will be a whole lot more simple for me.
+In spite of the struggles I faced, I am very glad that I have managed to successfully containerize databases, as no being able to has pretty much been the main barrier that has been preventing me from almost exclusively relying on Docker to setup development environments going forward.
+With that more-or-less behind me, I hope that configuring dev environments going forward will be a whole lot more simple for me.

-Again, if you want the technical details of how I figured this out, I refering you to this [gist](https://gist.github.com/D-Bits/275a7ce6666590717da619c43f11d8df).
+Again, if you want the technical details of how I figured this out, I referring you to this [gist](https://gist.github.com/D-Bits/275a7ce6666590717da619c43f11d8df).

 <br>